 Where nation-state attacks were detected by computers, the analysts could best refine the origin of the attack by their converted visual patterns.
 Programmatic code is written by humans in differing geographical regions and those humans have evolving tendencies -- much like the modus operandi of other crime suspects.

 This problem became clear to the experts that came together here at InsightCyber: several aspects were missing from vendor security technology.
 And until those problems were solved, security teams were not going to get ahead of the constant barrage of daily cyber-attacks.

-In our next post, we'll drill down into the five most critical missing aspects and illustrate how InsightCyber will fill the gap.
+In our next post, we'll drill down into the four most critical missing aspects and illustrate how InsightCyber will fill the gap.